GeunhwaJeong/haneul-new/doc/src/learn/about-haneul.md

 Haneul is a smart contract platform maintained by a permissionless set of validators that play a role similar to validators or miners in other blockchain systems.

-Haneul offers scalability and unprecedented low-latency for common use cases.
+Haneul offers scalability and unprecedented low-latency for simple use cases.
 Haneul makes the vast majority of transactions processable in parallel, which makes better use of processing resources, and offers the option to increase throughput with more resources.
-Haneul forgoes consensus to instead use simpler and lower-latency primitives for common use cases, such as payment transactions and assets transfer.
+Haneul forgoes consensus to instead use simpler and lower-latency primitives for simple use cases, such as payment transactions and assets transfer.
 This is unprecedented in the blockchain world and enables a number of new latency-sensitive distributed applications, ranging from gaming to retail payment at physical points of sale.

 Haneul is written in [Rust](https://www.rust-lang.org) and supports smart contracts written in the [Move programming language](https://golden.com/wiki/Move_(programming_language)-MNA4DZ6) to define assets that may have an owner.
 Move programs define operations on these assets including custom rules for their creation, the transfer of these assets to new owners, and operations that mutate assets.